A-4729

 Penalties

 Civil penalty of not more than $6,000 for the first offense and not more than $12,000 for the second and each subsequent offense.
 These are penalty caps, not minimums.
-The bill specifies these penalties are 'in addition to any other penalty provided by law.'
 No private damages, injunctive relief, or attorney fees are provided.
+Penalties are in addition to any other penalty provided by law.

 Who Is Covered